stigtsp/jfpg/README.md

-*DISCLAIMER: I wrote this in order to learn.
-I made every effort to write it securely, but I can't make any guarantees.
+*DISCLAIMER: I made every effort to write this securely but I can't make any guarantees.
 Use it at your own risk.
 This is an alpha version.
 I will probably make changes that are not backwards compatible.
 Don't use it on anything you want to decrypt later just yet.*

 Introduction
 ------------